 Fig. 1: Size comparison of the TRAPPIST-1 planets with bodies from the solar system.
-All planets found around TRAPPIST-1 are nearly earth-sized.
+All planets found around TRAPPIST-1 are of similar size as Earth.
 Source: ESO/O. Furtak.

-Already in 2016, astronomers using the TRAPPIST-South telescope on the premises of the European Southern Observatory (ESO) in La Silla in Chile had discovered three terrestrial planets in the TRAPPIST-1 system.
-Now 7 earth-sized terrestrial planets have been found by using NASA’s Spitzer space telescope, the ESO's Very Large Telescope VLT, the Belgian TRAPPIST-South and TRAPPIST-North telescopes and observatories on Hawaii, La Palma and in South Africa.
-Three of them orbit around their host star at a distance which suggests the possibility of liquid water on the surface.
+In 2016, astronomers already reported the discovery of three terrestrial planets in the TRAPPIST-1 system using the TRAPPIST-South telescope on the premises of the European Southern Observatory (ESO) in La Silla, Chile.
+Follow-up observations with different telescopes, such as the NASA Spitzer space telescope, ESO's Very large telescope (VLT), the Belgian TRAPPIST-North and -South telescopes and observatories on Hawaii, La Palma and in South Africa, then revealed that the TRAPPIST-1 system actually hosts seven small planets, labelled TRAPPIST-1b, -c, -d, -e, -f, -g, -h.
+Three of them orbit their host star at a distance which suggests the possibility of liquid water on the surface.
 This means the three exoplanets TRAPPIST-1e, f and g are potential candidates for extraterrestrial life.
-At the moment, TRAPPIST-1 is the exoplanetary system with the largest number of rocky, terrestrial, potentially habitable planets.
+At the time of the discovery, TRAPPIST-1 is the exoplanetary system with the largest number of rocky, and potentially habitable planets.

-Accidentally, the TRAPPIST-1 planets orbit their host directly in our line of sight.
-Viewed from Earth we can see that the planets pass their host star in regular intervals and dim it (transit).
-By using this data, it is possible to calculate the orbits, diameters, and masses of the planets (transit method).
+Because the TRAPPIST-1 planets orbit their host directly in our line of sight (as viewed from Earth), astronomers can see that the planets pass in front of their host star in periodic intervals and thus, dim its observed brightness (transit method).
+By using this data, it is possible to calculate the orbits, diameters, and estimate masses of the planets (transit and transit timing variation method).

-Fig. 2: Comparison of the TRAPPIST-1 system with the inner solar system and the Galilean moons of Jupiter.
-All planets around TRAPPIST-1 are subject to similar radiation as Venus, Earth and Mars and even for the outermost planet TRAPPIST-1h, one year takes onlay approx. 20 days.
-Source: ESO/O. Furtak.
+Fig. 2: Comparison of the TRAPPIST-1 system, with its planets orbiting very close to the host star, with the inner solar system and the Galilean moons of Jupiter.
+For example, the outermost planet TRAPPIST-1h has an orbital period of only approx. 20 days.
+All planets around TRAPPIST-1 are subject to similar radiation levels as Venus, Earth and Mars.

 All seven orbits are very close to their host star.
-The innermost planet TRAPPIST-1b only needs 1.51 days for one full revolution and event the outermost planet TRAPPIST-1h only needs 1 year and approx. 20 days.
+The innermost planet TRAPPIST-1b only needs 1.51 days for one full revolution and even the outermost planet TRAPPIST-1h orbits the host star in approx. 20 days.
 Their orbital radii lie between 0.011 and 0.06 astronomical units.
-One astronomical unit is the medium distance between earth and sun (approx. 149.6 million km).
-The seven TRAPPIST-1 planets’ masses range from 0.62 to 1.38 earth masses and their diameters vary between 0.76 and 1.13 earth radii.
+One astronomical unit (1 AU) is the medium distance between Earth and Sun (approx. 149.6 million km).
+The seven TRAPPIST-1 planets’ masses range from 0.62 to 1.38 Earth masses and their diameters vary between 0.76 and 1.13 Earth radii.

 Find further information on the TRAPPIST-1 system and the search of the astronomers for habitable exoplanets: